Qiskit/qiskit-ibm-runtime/docs/how_to/run_session.rst

 Run a primitive in a session
 =================================

 There are several ways to set up and use sessions.
 The following information should not be considered mandatory steps to follow.
 Instead, choose the configuration that best suits your needs.
 To learn more about sessions, see `Introduction to sessions <../sessions.html>`__.
+This information assumes that you are using Qiskit Runtime `primitives <../primitives.html>`__.

 Prerequisites
 --------------

-Runtime sessions only work with Qiskit Runtime `primitives <../primitives.html>`__.
 Before starting a session, you must `Set up Qiskit Runtime <https://qiskit.org/documentation/partners/qiskit_ibm_runtime/getting_started.html>`__ and initialize it as a service:

 .. code-block:: python